Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 Prioritising activities like exercise during daylight hours can help regulate your circadian rhythm and improve the overall quality of rest.

-Avoiding stimulants such as or electronic screens before bedtime will also support relaxation for better nighttime rest.
+Avoiding stimulants such as caffeine or electronic screens before bedtime will also support relaxation for better nighttime rest.

 By proactively addressing the challenges associated with ageing and adapting your lifestyle accordingly, you’ll be better equipped to maintain robust brain health throughout the years ahead.